-Edited by Phoebe Moore, Jamie Woodcock
+Edited by Phoebe V. Moore and Jamie Woodcock

 Artificial Intelligence is a seemingly neutral technology, but it is increasingly used to manage workforces and make decisions to hire and fire employees.
 Its proliferation in the workplace gives the impression of a fairer, more efficient system of management.
 A machine can't discriminate, after all.

 Augmented Exploitation explores the reality of the impact of AI on workers' lives.
 While the consensus is that AI is a completely new way of managing a workplace, the authors show that, on the contrary, AI is used as most technologies are used under capitalism: as a smokescreen that hides the deep exploitation of workers.

 Going beyond platform work and the gig economy, the authors explore emerging forms of algorithmic governance and AI-augmented apps that have been developed to utilise innovative ways to collect data about workers and consumers, as well as to keep wages and worker representation under control.
 They also show that workers are not taking this lying down, providing case studies of new and exciting form of resistance that are springing up across the globe.

 Brings together a range of unmissable views across the contemporary spectrum of technology-driven labour relations - Dr. Ivan Williams Jimenez, Policy and Development Manager at the Institution of Occupational Safety and Health, UK